geoffwhittington/vsts/SRC/outsystems-integration/docs/wiki/submitting-bugs-and-suggestions.md

 # Submitting Bugs and Suggestions
-The VS Code project tracks issues and feature requests using the [GitHub issue tracker](https://github.com/OutSystems/vsts/issues) for the `vsts-outsystems` repository.
+The 'Outsystems Integration' project tracks issues and feature requests using the [GitHub issue tracker](https://github.com/OutSystems/vsts/issues) for the `vsts-outsystems` repository.

 ### Before Submitting an Issue